 The Communications Act and FCC regulations limit the number of broadcast television stations one entity may own or control nationally.
 No entity may have an attributable interest in broadcast television stations that reach, in the aggregate, more than 39% of all U.S. television households.
-The FCC also has adopted a rule that eliminates a 50% discount formerly afforded to UHF stations (channels 14 and above) in calculating the extent of an individual station owner's holdings under the national cap.
-Our owned broadcast television station reach does not exceed this limit, but the elimination of this discount places us closer to the national cap and limits our flexibility to acquire stations in the future.
+The FCC also has a rule that affords a 50% discount to UHF stations (channels 14 and above) in calculating the extent of an individual station owner's holdings under the national cap.
+The FCC has initiated a proceeding to consider whether to retain the 50% discount and whether to modify the national television ownership limit.
+Our owned broadcast television station reach does not exceed the current limit even without considering the discount for UHF stations, but elimination of the 50% discount without an increase in the 39% national cap would place us closer to the national cap and limit our flexibility to acquire stations in the future.